 Midterm Exams - There will be four midterm exams.
 Each exam will assess baseline knowledge and application/transfer of information from the student learning objectives (SLOs) associated with chapters covered in that particular module.
 Cramming for exams is discouraged.
 Each exam could consist of multiple-choice, true-false, fill-in-the-blank, ordering, and numeric (basic calculations) types of questions that are intended to truly examine your knowledge and ability to implement/apply the knowledge to solve problems.
 Exams are intended to be challenging but fair.
-Each exam will be worth 7% of your total grade.
 The number of questions on each exam may vary slightly, but you will have 45 minutes to complete the exam.
-Exams will be completed in CANVAS.
+Exams will be completed without collaboration from peers or other resources and may be on paper or as a CANVAS quiz-depending on the day of the exam.

 Comprehensive Final Exam - The comprehensive final will be given during finals week, so you will have two hours to complete it.
-This exam will also be in CANVAS-same general format as the midterm exams.
+This exam will be administered as a quiz in CANVAS.
 For this exam, your course instructor will select specific student learning objectives (SLOs) from each chapter for you to focus on.
-This exam is intended to be less challenging than the midterm exams, but will assess your retention of important physiological concepts.
+Focus will be given to areas where the class struggled the most during the term.
+Those learning objectives will be posted to CANVAS following the last midterm exam.
+The final is intended to be less rigorous than the midterm exams, but will assess your retention of important physiological concepts.